-Anita Roddick of The Body Shop on why you should get networking now [Video]
+Anita Roddick of The Body Shop on why you should get networking now

 The female entrepreneur esposes the benefits of making contacts

-In this video for Startups, The Body Shop founder Anita Roddick talks up the myriad benefits good networking can bring, and how partnerships with the disadvantaged represent the way forward.
+The Body Shop founder Anita Roddick talks up the myriad benefits good networking can bring, and how partnerships with the disadvantaged represent the way forward.

 Calling networking the “business buzzword of the decade”, the successful entrepreneur puts it in frank terms – “We don’t network well in this country”.
 She points to the example of the National American Women’s Business Association as an example of networking done right, calling it an “unbelievable” organisation.
 “They support each other, they share ideas – and they mentor the poor and disadvantaged,” Roddick enthuses.
 “Business networks at any local level are truly important.”